burt202/lite-uploader/README.md

 * Safari 6+
 * Opera 12+

-Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of June 2013 the browser versions listed above should account for approx 73% of all internet users
+Using [this tool I built](http://browser.burtdev.net) which is based on stats from [gs.statcounter.com](http://gs.statcounter.com), as of March 2014 the browser versions listed above should account for approx 80% of all internet users

+### Examples & Tests

+There are 5 examples in the example directory to help you get on your way and also there is a full suite of Jasmine tests to back the plugin.
+They can be found in the tests directory and run by opening runner.html

-## Changelog
+### Changelog

+2.0.0 (06 Apr 2014)

+* complete rewrite - THIS VERSION IS NOT BACKWARDS COMPATIBLE
+* you can now add params after instantiation
+* you can now control when the uploader starts (on file input change or click of a element or both)
+* callback functions have been replaced with triggered events

 1.4.2 (20 Sept 2013)